Smisby War Memorial is a Grade II listed building in the South Derbyshire local planning authority area, England. A C20 War memorial.

 Description

-DESCRIPTION: Smisby War Memorial is located on a triangular area of grass at the centre of the junction of Chapel Street, Forties Lane and Main Street.
+Smisby War Memorial is a First World War memorial that was unveiled in 1920 by Reverend Marriott.
+It is made of marble and is situated on a triangular area of grass at the junction of Chapel Street, Forties Lane, and Main Street.

-The memorial takes the form of a marble Latin cross rising from a tapering plinth on a two-stepped base, the lower step of which is concrete.
-The cross-head is encircled with a carved wreath of flowers while each face of the plinth is recessed.
+The memorial features a marble Latin cross that rises from a tapering plinth, which sits on a two-stepped base, with the lower step made of concrete.
+The cross-head is surrounded by a carved wreath of flowers, and each face of the plinth is recessed.

-The memorial stands on a square concreted area enclosed by iron railings.
+The memorial is located on a square concreted area that is enclosed by iron railings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.